White horse: Albinism

-Types of albinism in humans and other animals
+Comparisons to albinism in humans and other animals

 The best-known type of albinism is OCA1A, which impairs tyrosinase production.
 In other mammals, the diagnosis of albinism is based on the impairment of tyrosinase production through defects in the Color (C) gene.
 Mice and other mammals without tyrosinase have unpigmented pink skin, unpigmented white hair, unpigmented reddish eyes, and some form of vision impairment.
 No mutations of the tyrosinase or C gene are known in horses.

 Humans exhibit a wide range of pigmentation levels as a species.
 However, the diagnosis of albinism in humans is based on visual impairment, which has not been described in white horses.
 Vision problems are not associated with gray, dilute, or white coat colors in horses, and blue eyes in horses do not indicate poor vision.
 Eyes are pigmented at the front of the iris called the stroma, and in a thin layer at the back of the iris in tissue called the iris pigment epithelium.
 The iris pigment epithelium prevents damaging light scattering within the eye.
 Blue-eyed humans and mammals have little or no pigment in the stroma, but retain pigment in the iris pigment epithelium.
 If pigment is missing from both the stroma and the iris pigment epithelium, the only pigment in the eye is the hemoglobin in blood vessels.
 This accounts for the reddish appearance of eyes in some types of albinism.

 In research mammals, such as mice, albinism is more strictly defined.
 Albino mice occur due to a recessive mutation of the C gene.
 No such mutation exists in horses.
 Albino mice lack pigment, but "...the inability of albino animals to produce pigment stems not from an absence of melanocytes...but from a deficiency and/or alteration of the structure of tyrosinase in melanocytes which are otherwise normal."
 This definition of albinism in mice – the inability to make tyrosinase – is extended to other mammals.

 While mammals derive their pigments only from melanins, fish, reptiles and birds rely on a number of pigments apart from melanins: carotenoids, porphyrins, psittacofulvins, pterins, etc. Most commonly, reptiles with a condition homologous to human OCA1A retain their reddish and orangish hues.
 As a result, birds and reptiles without the ability to manufacture tyrosinase are more accurately described as "amelanistic."
 Horses do not have non-melanin pigments and so if they were albino, would have no pigmentation.
 The retained pigment of dilute horses, like cremellos, is not comparable to the retained pigment of amelanistic "albino" birds and reptiles.